How to End a Friendship – It’s Time, Cutting off a Friend

 It sounds like you’ve been constantly expanding and leveling up and your BFF has found their comfort zone which is no longer a zone you desire to be in.

-Love your BFF, but from a far and shift those feelings by finding the benefit of what you’re doing for you and your family but cutting ties, but also what you’re doing for your BFF by cutting ties.
+Love your BFF, but from afar and shift those feelings by finding the benefit of what you’re doing for you and your family by cutting ties, but also what you’re doing for your BFF by cutting ties.

 Life is an interesting thing.

 And the cool thing is, when you let go, you actually open more doors.
 You’ll have many great experiences, meet new people and have an abundance of friendships for lifetimes to come!

 So, CONGRATULATIONS on your breakup!

 The breakup of removing your guilty feelings, of breaking up with your toxic best friend.

 You made a choice.